leowilkin/wise-tools/README.md

 2. **Enter recipient ID:** Type or paste a recipient ID into the search field
 3. **Click Search by ID:** Click the "Search by ID" button next to the "Add recipient" button
 4. **Navigate to recipient:** The page will redirect you directly to that recipient's page

+### Search on HCB by Transaction

+1. **Open a transaction detail page:** Go to a transaction via [All transactions](https://wise.com/all-transactions)
+2. **Click the `Search on HCB` button:** You will see a new button which allows you to search by exact charged amount on the HCB ledger.

 ## Contributing